EricKarlsson94/NetworkingLab/FileShare_Lab.md

 # Results:

-The lab project was successful in setting up cross-platform file sharing between the Windows 10 and Ubuntu virtual using Samba and NFS technologies.
+The lab project was successful in setting up cross-platform file sharing between the Windows 10 and Ubuntu virtual using Samba.
 Both VMs were able to access and modify files in each other's shared folders.

 # Conclusion:

 The objectives of the lab project were accomplished, and a functional cross-platform file-sharing system was established between the Windows 10 and Ubuntu virtual machines.
-This demonstrated the effectiveness and usability of Samba and NFS in enabling seamless collaboration between different operating systems in a networked environment.
+This demonstrated the effectiveness and usability of Samba in enabling seamless collaboration between different operating systems in a networked environment.
 File sharing is essential in various scenarios, and the implemented setup can be useful for organizations or individuals requiring efficient data exchange between Windows and Linux platforms.